MRPT/mrpt/doc/ClangFormat.md

     convention for the `//!<...` commenting which is placed to the right of the variable/directive.

-- Long inline standard C comments `// ...` haven't been replaced prior to running clang-format in the codebase.
-If these exceeded the chars limit they were wrapped in the next line, which, again, isn't that the original developer would have wanted.
+- Long inline standard C comments `// ...` weren't  been replaced prior to running clang-format in the codebase.
+If these exceeded the chars limit, they were wrapped in the next line, which, again, isn't that the original developer would have wanted.
 However, they don't affect either the doxygen documentation (they aren't parsed at all) or the code compilation, so they are left (wrapped) for now.
-If something similar is encountered, please manually fix the comments (e.g., put them prior to the directive they are meant for) and make a PR.
+If you encounter such a case, please manually fix the comments (e.g., put them prior to the directive they are meant for) and make a PR.